A Guide to Council Tax Support

 Council tax support gives help towards paying your council tax bill.
 You should make a claim for Council Tax Support if you have to pay Council Tax on a home that you live in and you are on a low income.

-(If you live in a NPT Homes property or privately-rented property and you apply for Housing Benefit, we will assess your Council Tax Support using the same application form).
+(If you live in a Tai Tarian property or privately-rented property and you apply for Housing Benefit, we will assess your Council Tax Support using the same application form).

 If you think you are entitled to council tax reduction, please complete the application form.
 To request a form please call us on